liquidprompt/liquidprompt/docs/functions/data.rst

    .. versionadded:: 2.0

+   .. versionchanged:: 2.1
+      Displays the "prompt string" first (the ``--prompt`` argument when setting up the virtualenv).

 .. function:: _lp_ruby_env() -> var:lp_ruby_env

    Returns ``true`` if a RVM or RBENV ruby environment is detected.
 Returns the